junxit/us-congress-bills-110/bill.md

 - **(a)** *Definitions*
   - **(1)** *Industrial bank* Section 3(a) of the Federal Deposit Insurance Act (12 U.S.C.
 1813(a)) is amended by adding at the end the following new paragraph:
-    > - **(4)** *Industrial bank* The term industrial bank means any insured State bank that is an industrial bank, industrial loan company, or other institution that is excluded, pursuant to section 2(c)(2)(H) of the Bank Holding Company Act of 1956, from the definition of the term bank for purposes of such Act.
+    > - **(4)** *Industrial bank* The term industrial bank means any insured State bank that is an industrial bank, industrial loan company, or other institution that is excluded, pursuant to section 2(c)(2)(H) of the Bank Holding Company Act of 1956, from the definition of the term “bank” for purposes of such Act.

   - **(2)** *Industrial bank holding company* Section 3(w) of the Federal Deposit Insurance Act (12 U.S.C.
 1813(w)) is amended by adding at the end the following new paragraphs:
     > - **(8)** *Industrial bank holding company* The term industrial bank holding company means any company that—